exo-lang/exo-artifact/README.md

 Time taken for scheduled matmul: 0 seconds 236 milliseconds
 ```

-Even for this small example, we can see the power of AVX instrutions.
+Even for this small example, we can see the power of AVX2 instrutions.